 Were it not for the goodwill and commitment of the staff, Senior Management Team and Board of the LDNPA and their belief in the wider ambitions of Community Energy Cumbria, this proposal would not have been possible.

-CEC will be contracting Sundog Energy Ltd to install a 29.7kW capacity of solar PV, generating 20,159kwh per annum of electricity, saving approximately 10,913kgs of CO2 per annum.
+CEC contracted Sundog Energy Ltd to install a 29.7kW capacity of solar PV, generating 20,159kwh per annum of electricity, saving approximately 10,913kgs of CO2 per annum.
 Over the 20 years of the project, generation has been forecast to drop to 87% of the Year 1 generation levels.
 We are proposing to install solar PV panels sourced from Suntech Power and using 3 Fronius Inverters, both of which have a proven track record of efficiency and longevity.
 110 panels covering 179.0m2 will be mounted on the 3 ‘courtyard’ roofs of the LDNPA HQ.
 A full survey of the current and future shading effect from the surrounding birch trees and oak tree have been taken into account when projecting the generation figures.

 Sundog Energy Ltd from Flusco, near Penrith in Cumbria have been supportive of community energy since CEC was first proposed 5 years ago.
 Originally commissioned to carry out the PV installation on the LDNPA HQ in 2011, the company has remained committed to helping CEC become established, (see Partners Section).
 They have provided free advice and surveying throughout the process.

 - The total project cost will be approximately £45,000 + VAT.